 This desire for seeing the black sand beach isn’t the only reason the area attracts visitors though, the nature reserve, in general, is quite nice to visit as well.

 4. Karekare Beach, New Zealand

 Karekare Beach in the Auckland region of New Zealand is another hidden treasure for visitors to seek out.
-Access to this blacks sand beach is only by hiking the surrounding steep cliffs.
-While it is a bit more effort, the reward of seeing the black sand being melding into frothy white waves is totally worth it.
+Access to this black sand beach is only by hiking the surrounding steep cliffs.
+While it is a bit more effort, the reward of seeing the black sand melding into frothy white waves is totally worth it.